-Express Entry, the popular points-based system that allows skilled workers to apply for permanent residency based upon factors such as age, language fluency, education, work experience etc., is currently one of the most applied to programs in the world.
+Express Entry, the popular points-based system that allows skilled workers to apply for permanent residency is currently one of the most applied to programs in the world.
+The program assesses candidates based on age, education, work experience, language fluency, etc.

-Because of the large number of potential applicants, there is a lot of exchange of information online- most of it accurate but much of it also giving rise to self-construed myths and plenty of confusion.
+Because of the large number of potential applicants, there is a lot of exchange of information online.
+Most of it is accurate, but much of it also gives rise to self-construed myths and plenty of confusion.

 There are several widespread misconceptions about Express Entry which often complicate a very simple process.
-This prevent people from taking action or delays action because they have inaccurate information.
+This prevents people from taking action or delays action because they have inaccurate information.

 Here are three of the most common myths about Express Entry to Canada.
 Hopefully, this will provide some clarity and assistance in the process.